top of page

 Architecture

 Taveau is a rare surviving rural, frame antebellum church.
-It is a plain building, the exterior marked by modest cornice and a simple Doric portico that the National Register says adds “an air of sophistication seldom seen in rural church architecture.”
+It is a plain building, the exterior marked by modest cornice and a simple Doric portico.
 The simplicity of the interior during its first decades of use fit an aesthetic that is both rural and evangelical.

 Materials were procured locally.
 Lumber, most likely sawn on site, provided the elements of the building’s structural components.
 Local timber was also sawn and planed into the twelve-light double row transoms set over the entrances, the sixteen light windows and their paneled shutters.